benjaehyun/lowKEY/README.md

 ## Getting Started:
 https://lowkey-08ba0f67b0aa.herokuapp.com/

 Login or Create an account with lowKEY to begin matching!
-Note: you must have a valid Spotify account to use this app.
+Note: Due to the nature of Spotify's API development restrictions, I have to manually add your Spotify profile to the application's whitelife.
+Please reach out to me if you would like to demo this app's functionality yourself. (you must have a valid Spotify account to use this app)

 Once logged in:
 Continue to add information to your profile such as a short biography, genres of music that you enjoy, and artists that you like.
 You will also have to upload between 1-6 photos of yourself for your profile.
 Then you will be taken to a page that gives an option to either choose from valid playlists in your library or the top 20 songs that you've listened to in the past 6 months.
 Then you begin swiping!
 Once you have a match, navigate to the matches page and select the particular match that you want to start interacting with on the left side under the navigation bar.